Voluntary Product Accessibility Template (VPAT)

-An additional information section asks for remarks or explanations as to why the specific criterion was rated in the manner indicated (supports, supports with exceptions, etc.).
+A Remarks and Explanations column is used to provide additional information as to why the specific criterion was rated in the manner indicated (supports, partially supports, etc.).
 In completing this part of the VPAT, a vendor should also detail exactly which feature is or is not supported.

 Because not all sections will apply to all products or services, a VPAT review should focus on a product's or a service's characteristics, features, and uses while keeping the needs of students with disabilities and those of the institution in mind.